 WENDY: You son of a bitch!
 You did this to him, didn't you!

 He has no idea.
 He really doesn't.

 Wendy retreats in the direction from which Danny came.

 276 MCU Jack.
 (1:02:34)

 Cut back to Jack, Wendy's footsteps fading across the floor.
 His hand drops, he mutters something indiscernible.

-In these close ups of Jack, the table and chair against the column behind him are once again gone, just as they disappeared during the Tuesday scene when he replied to Wendy, "What do you want me to do about it?" when she told him of the coming snow storm.
+In these close ups of Jack, the table and chair against the column behind him are once again gone, just as they disappeared during the Tuesday scene when Wendy had told him about the impending snow storm and he had replied,"What do you want me to do about it?"

 277 Crossfade from the shot of Jack at the table to him entering the Gold Room hall.
 (1:02:42 begin crossfade, ending at 1:02:45.)